Grow Your Own Organic Beer Garden of Hops & Herbs

-In our new video Tricia shows the first steps in brewing beer (the later steps are coming soon in a sequel video).
+In our new video, Tricia shows you the first steps in brewing beer (the later steps are coming soon in a sequel video).
 She uses our Deluxe Beermaking Kit, and our Cheesemaking Thermometer that clips to the side of the cooking pot.
-She bought the malt, grains, hops, and yeast from a local brewing supply store—and she’s growing her own hops to use next year.
+She bought the malt, grains, hops, and yeast from a local brewing supply store—and she’s growing her own hops to use next year!
+Want to join Tricia in starting your own hop yard?
+Then keep reading!

 Are you an India Pale Ale fan?
 Do you prefer Stout?
 Flip through our hops selection and you’ll see that each one is recommended for certain beer styles.